swaroopms658/MSRIT-FACILITIES/README.md

 ## Contributing
 Contributions, issues and feature requests are welcome.
 Please open an issue to discuss what you would like to change.

-## License
-Specify the project license here (e.g., MIT).
-If there is no license file in the repository, add one before describing the terms.